Schumann Quartet: Education

 The ensemble was trained by the Alban Berg Quartet in Cologne and especially by Günter Pichler at the Reina Sofía School of Music in Madrid.
 The quartet gained chamber music experience with Harald Schoneweg of the Cherubini Quartet.
-Further mentors were Eberhard Feltz, Rainer Schmidt and Henk Guittart.
+Further mentor was Eberhard Feltz.

 Concert and management

 Since the 2009/2010 season, the Schumann Quartet has been in the Robert Schumann Hall in Düsseldorf with the series "Erstklassik" Artist in Residence.
 The ensemble is a regular guest in halls such as the Concertgebouw Amsterdam and the Wigmore Hall in London.
 Concert performances take the ensemble regularly throughout Europe, to Japan and Canada.
-The Schumann Quartet is one of the artists of the Chamber Music Society of the Lincoln Center in New York.
+The Schumann Quartet is one of the artists of the Chamber Music Society of Lincoln Center in New York.

 Chamber music partner

 Chamber music partners of the quartet are Menahem Pressler, Henri Sigfridsson, Sabine Meyer, Nils Mönkemeyer, Nicolas Altstaedt and Albrecht Mayer.